-Summer Meals Survey Findings
+Summer Meals Survey of Parents

 To help inform strategies for increasing access to summer meals, Share Our Strength partnered with APCO Insights in 2013 to conduct a national survey to learn more about what low-income families’ lives are like during the summer and their interest in summer meals programs.
 The survey aimed to: